Contents: Replacement of elements ↧ Adsorber ↧ Blow-off valve ↧ Ventilation valve ↧ Fuel tank pressure sensor ↧

 14. Disconnect the electrical connector.

-15. Press in the retaining tab and disconnect the hose from the purge valve.
+15. Press in the locking tab and disconnect the hose from the purge valve.

 17. Remove the purge valve.